RHEPDS/SAP_skillup_HANA_NW/docs/05-labserver-ge.md

     {% endraw %}

 5. In the current version of the lab we have an outdated package repository.
-So we need to remove the compatt-sap-c++-11 requirement from the latest role, because that was not available a year ago.
-To so run the following command:
+So we need to remove the `compat-sap-c++-11` requirement from the latest role, because that was not available a year ago.
+To do so run the following command:

     ```bash
     sed -i 's/  - compat-sap-c++-11/  # compat-sap-c++-11/g' /home/student/.ansible/collections/ansible_collections/community/sap_install/roles/sap_general_preconfigure/vars/RedHat_8.yml